-I am a graduate of Austin Community College and Texas State University.
-I received my Associates Degree in Mass Communications from Austin Community College in 2001.
-I received my Bachelor of Arts in English and Spanish with a focus on creative writing from Texas State University in 2003.
-In 2010 I completed my MSIS (Masters of Interdisciplinary Studies) through the Gradate School of Applied Arts from Texas State University.
-My graduate work emphasized Social Research and my emphasis of study involved Communication and Organizational Behavior.
+I received my Associates Degree in Mass Communications from Austin Community College.
+I received my Bachelor of Arts in English and Spanish with a focus on creative writing from Texas State University.
+I received my MSIS (Masters of Interdisciplinary Studies) through the Gradate School of Applied Arts from Texas State University.
+My graduate work emphasised the study of Communication and Organizational Behavior.

-I have over ten years work experience directly related to marketing and professional development within the healthcare field.
+I have over 10 years of professional experience in marketing and professional development.

 Education & Certification

 Undergraduate Degree: Texas State University-San Marcos - Bachelor in Arts, English and Spanish

 Graduate Degree: Texas State University-San Marcos - Masters, Communications, Training

 Study Skills and Organization

 Learning should be fun.
 There are so many ways to make it fun.
 Incorporate games, activities, prizes…

 What might you do in a typical first session with a student?

 1) I want to know about your hobbies, and what are the activities that make you happy.
 2) Define a Goal for our session.
 3) Define how we will measure the success of our goal!